Doji Candlestick Analysis, How to Trade with Doji

-This pattern shows that the value of the opening, closing, and the lowest price prices are at the same value.
+This pattern has a unique character that the value of the open price, closing price, and the lowest price are at the same value.

-After an uptrend, this Gravestone Doji pattern signals the trader that the uptrend can end and the buy position must be closed.
+After an uptrend, this Gravestone Doji pattern appears and gives signals to traders that the uptrend might end and the buy position must be closed.

-The Gravestone Doji Star pattern is formed when the buyer is able to push the price up. and pressure from sellers was able to push prices back to the opening price
+The Gravestone Doji Star pattern implies the market psychology that occurs when buyers are able to push prices up.
+However, pressure from sellers was able to push prices back to their opening prices.

 Gravestone Doji Star At the Top